opentrv/OTRadioLink/README.txt

 OTV0P2BASE

-The lowest of these depends only on the Arduino run-time.
+The lowest of these nominally depends only on the Arduino run-time and the hardware.